-At the very top of the village, the ruined castle of Eza boasts one of the most beautiful botanical gardens on the French Riviera and offers a breathtaking view over the sea and the coastline.
-The garden was created on a steep sloping ground after World War II by Mayor André Gianton and Jean Gastaud of the Exotic Garden of Monaco.
+At the very top of the village, the ruined castle of Eza boasts one of the most beautiful botanical gardens on the French Riviera and offers a breathtaking view of the sea and the coastline.

 The garden contains a great collection of cacti and succulents originating from countries around the Mediterranean Sea, Africa, and the Americas.
 These plants adapted to arid or tropical climates find the Riviera’s climate favourable to their growth.

-At more than 429 m, the garden dominates straight down the sea.
+At an altitude of 429 m, the garden dominates straight down the sea.
 An orientation table locates the main famous sites on the French Riviera up to 120 km from Saint-Tropez to the Estérel Mountain range, the Lérins islands, Nice, Saint-Jean-Cap-Ferrat and the Italian shores.
-Under specific atmospheric conditions in winter, the Corsican shores can be seen towards the south-east.
+Under specific atmospheric conditions in winter, you can even see the shores of Corsica towards the southeast.

 The Revère Fort

-In the outskirts of Èze, the Revère Fort was part of the Séré de Rivières fortification system.
-Built between 1879 and 1885, it hides underground barracks linked by a wide network of tunnels.
+On the outskirts of Èze, the Revère Fort was part of the Séré de Rivières fortification system.
+Built between 1879 and 1885, it hides underground barracks linked by a vast network of tunnels.

-The site, accessible by car, has an orientation table which helps locating the main sites on the panorama: the Mediterranean coastline, the Nice hinterland and the French Alps range of Mercantour.
-The view is particularly stunning in winter when the deep blue of the sea contrasts with the snow-capped mountains.
+The site, accessible by car, has an orientation table that helps to locate the main sites on the panorama: the Mediterranean coastline, the Nice hinterland and the French Alps range of Mercantour.
+The view is particularly stunning in winter when the sea’s deep blue contrasts with the Maritime Alps’ snow-capped mountains.

 The Nietzsche’s Path (chemin de Nietzsche)

-Situated between Nice and Monaco, the village of Èze is easily accessible although traffic during the months of July and August and weekends is usually extremely busy.
+Situated between Nice and Monaco, the village of Èze is easily accessible, although traffic during July and August and weekends are usually extremely heavy.

-From Nice (11 kms) or Monaco (7 kms), the perched village of Èze is accessible by the Moyenne Corniche road (D6007).
+From Nice (11 km) or Monaco (7 km), the hilltop village of Èze is accessible by the Moyenne Corniche road (D6007).
 The nearest motorway exit on the A8 is number 57 (La Turbie).

 There is a train station at Èze-Bord-de-Mer on the Nice-Menton TER line.
-A bus connects to the perched village.
+A bus connects to the hilltop village.

-Nice, France’s third airport after Paris CDG and Orly, is situated only 18 kms from Èze.
+Nice, France’s third airport after Paris CDG and Orly, is only 18 km from Èze.